kimukook/kimukook.github.io/_projects/search_theory.md

 layout: project
 title: "Probabilistic Search for Randomly Moving Targets"
 ---
-# Introduction
+# Overview

-This project addresses the <em>probabilistic search</em> of uncertain, mobile targets by leveraging continuous-time modeling and advanced control strategies.
-We present three complementary developments: (i) a continuous-discrete observation framework, (ii) a time-periodic search strategy tailored for non-evasive targets, and (iii) a collaborative search approach for tracking evasive targets.
+This project focuses on adaptive control of autonomous agents searching for randomly moving targets.
+This project proposes computational frameworks that iteratively confine control strategies balancing the information gathering and agents mobility.
+As such, we present three complementary developments: (i) <a href="#part1">a continuous-discrete observation framework</a>, (ii) <a href="#part2">a time-periodic search strategy tailored for non-evasive targets</a>, and (iii) <a href="#part3">a collaborative search approach for tracking evasive targets</a>.

 **Keywords:** Probabilistic search theory · Stochastic dynamics · PDE-constrained optimization · Adjoint analysis

-The crux of this project is <em>adaptive observation</em>, a framework that couples estimation and control.
+The crux of this project is <em><strong>adaptive observation</strong></em>, a framework that couples estimation and control.
 The estimation task involves modeling the moving target’s likely position as a stochastic process, accounting for the uncertainty in both its initial location and dynamics.
 The control task involves decision-making and coordination of searchers as they scan their surroundings to locate the target.
 Crucially, these two components are organically coupled: searchers’ observations not only inform the evolving estimate of the target’s location, but also respond to it, forming a “feedback loop” that iteratively drives both estimation and control tasks.
 This idea is illustrated in Figure 1 below.
 <div class="center">
   <div class="image-full">
     <img src="/assets/flow_chart_search.svg" alt="Search flowchart" width="600px">